Date of Award

 City of Publication

 Hilliard Bradshaw, L. L. (1938).
-Motivating An Individual Pupil Assignment Of Work In This Elementary Rural School.
+Motivating An Individual Pupil Assignment Of Work In The Elementary Rural School.
 Retrieved from https://digitalcommons.pvamu.edu/pvamu-theses/327